iceprosurface/vueireact/docs/guide/existing-projects.md

 })
 ```

+then, Just configure TypeScript as described in the [Configuration section](./getting-started#2-configure-typescript).

 ## Option 2: Using in Pure Vue Projects

-Just configure TypeScript as described in the Configuration section.
+Just configure TypeScript as described in the [Configuration section](./getting-started#2-configure-typescript).

 ## Option 3: Using React-style Components in `.vue` Files